Before we start the submission process please read the following:

 Submitting a Star Grant Research Proposal

-An important part of submitting a research grant is taking care to follow directions.
+An important part of submitting a research grant is following directions.
 The scientists and science educators who read your proposal are responsible for reviewing many proposals.
 The directions below are designed to help you submit a well organized proposal which in turn helps the reviewers provide fair evaluations and helpful comments for you.
 Please read through the following instructions before starting and submitting your proposal.

 Directions for Submitting Your Starr Grant Proposal